Healthdirect Free Australian health advice you can count on.

 What is Rett syndrome?

-Rett syndrome is a rare genetic disorder caused by a mutation in a gene on the X chromosome.
-It is named after Andreas Rett, the doctor who originally described it.
-The disorder usually results from a random genetic mutation rather than being inherited.
-It mainly affects girls.
+Rett syndrome is a rare genetic disorder caused by a mutation (change) in a gene on the X chromosome.
+It mainly affects females.

 Rett syndrome affects the nervous system, causing intellectual and physical disability.
-While it is a life-long condition with no cure, treatment and therapies can help manage symptoms, especially if started early.
+While it is a lifelong condition and currently has no cure, treatments and therapies can help manage symptoms, especially if started early.

 What are the symptoms of Rett syndrome?

-Rett syndrome can cause different symptoms, ranging from mild to severe, that can show up at different ages in different children.
+Rett syndrome can cause symptoms ranging from mild to severe, which can begin at different ages in different children.
 Most children show the first signs of the condition between 6 and 18 months of age.
+Children are usually diagnosed around 3 years of age.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.